AmitKumarDas/amitkumardas.github.io/_posts/2016-09-10-architecture-and-design-curated-thoughts.md

 ### Side effects on using micro-services

 - deal with latency
-- negotiate authentication & authorization
-- workaround for messages that do not arrive leading to async designs
+- negotiate authentication & authorization- workaround for messages that do not arrive leading to async designs
 - wide array of testing (unit, functional, security & performance)

 ### Microservice - What, Why & How !!